ans-cloud/azure_service_catalogue/log-analytics-solutions/readme.md

 </a>

-This template will create a new Log Analytics workspace with pre-configured solutions for updates, anti malware and SQL Assessements
+This template will create a new Log Analytics workspace with pre-configured solutions for updates, anti malware and SQL Assessements.
+It will also create storage account datasources for Windows Event Logs and IIS Logs.